nswerner/handmade/NOTES.md

     9) Error handing on the session form still doesn't activate a red focus/active on the trouble element

-    10) -PARTIALLY COMPLETE- Coffee dictionary has a duplicate picture in the seed file
+    10) -COMPLETE- Coffee dictionary has a duplicate picture in the seed file
         - changed seed file, will need to reseed to make change

     12) ?
 DEVELOP FULLSIZE PICTURE MODAL ?